oom-components/page-loader/README.md

 * `page.state.event` The event name that init the page loading ("click" for links, "submit" for forms, "popstate", etc)
 * `page.state.direction` The direction of the new page: "backward" if the new page is older in the navigation history, "forward" otherwise.
 * `page.state.cache` The html code to be reused.
 You can remove this value to refresh the cache in the next request.
-* If the new page is loader after a user click in a `a` element, the dataset values are automatically added to the page state.
+* If the new page is loaded by clicking in a `a` element, the data-* values are automatically added to the page state.
 For example:

 ```html
 <a href="newpage.html" data-transition="customTransition" data-target="#container">Click me!</a>